 Whether you’re just visiting the city or the Monterey Peninsula, you’ll find a wealth of recreational opportunities to enjoy.

-The Monterey Peninsula anchors the northern portion of the Central Coast of California and comprises the cities of Monterey, Carmel, Pacific Grove and the resort and community of Pebble Beach.
+The Monterey Peninsula anchors the northern portion of the Central Coast of California and comprises the cities of Monterey, Carmel, and Pacific Grove and the resort and community of Pebble Beach.

 Disclosure: This post contains affiliate links.
 If you click one of them, we may receive a small commission at no extra cost to you.